 A course combining technical writing with rigorous study of Web design and administration.
 Applications to both marketing and engineering are explored.
-Prerequisite: HUMN 201 or HUMN 202.

 ENGL 468 Biography/Autobiography

 An examination of biographies and autobiographies, the most popular genre in America.
 Students will study the difference between a life told from the outside, and one told by the person who lived it; they will also study two major developments of the Twentieth Century: changing expectations of readers, and a dramatic change in the balance between sincerity and authenticity.